getopenmono/monodocs/getting-started/misconceptions.md

 ```

 What happened to the `bounds` pointer, that had a reference to a [Rect](../reference/mono_geo_Rect.md) object?
 Nothing happened, the object is still on the heap and we just lost the reference to it.
 Our application is leaking memory.
-And that is the first issue with using the heap.
+And that is one issue with using the heap.
 We do not have a *Garbage Collector* , so you must be careful to always free your objects on the heap.

 And it gets worse, the heap on Mono PSoC5 MCU is not big - it is just 16 Kb.
 You might run out of heap quicker than you expect.
 At that point `malloc` will start providing you with `NULL` pointers.

 ### Use heap for Asynchronous tasks

-There are some cases where you must you the heap, for example this will not work:
+There are some cases where you must use the heap, for example this will not work:

 ```cpp